载体指南

 shRNA基因敲低解决方案

 VectorBuilder’s lentivirus tet-inducible shRNA knockdown vector is a highly efficient system for achieving regulated knockdown of target genes in a wide variety of mammalian cell lines and offers an effective tool for studying genes essential for cell development or cell survival.
-This system utilizes the interaction between TetR (repressor) and TetO (operator) proteins to regulate shRNA expression in the presence and absence of tetracycline or one of its analogs (e.g. doxycycline).
+This system utilizes the interaction between repressor (TetR) and operator (TetO) proteins to regulate shRNA expression in the presence or absence of tetracycline or one of its analogs (e.g. doxycycline).

 This vector contains a modified human U6 promoter with two repeats of the TetO element (U6/2xTetO) located directly upstream of the shRNA targeting the gene of interest (GOI), which functions to enhance shRNA expression in the presence of tetracycline or one of its analogs (e.g. doxycycline).
-In the absence of tetracycline or one of its analogs (e.g. doxycycline), TetR binds to the TetO elements and suppresses transcription of the shRNA.
-Conversely, in the presence of tetracycline or one of its analogs (e.g. doxycycline), TetR undergoes a conformational change and is no longer able to bind to TetO, thereby allowing transcription of the shRNA by the U6 promoter.
+In the absence of one of these regulators, TetR binds to the TetO elements and suppresses transcription of the shRNA.
+Conversely, in the presence of tetracycline or one of its analogs, the regulator binds to TetR causing a conformational change such that TetR is no longer able to bind to TetO, allowing transcription of the shRNA driven by the U6 promoter.

 VectorBuilder has created shRNA databases that contain optimized shRNAs for common species.
 For shRNA design we apply rules like those used by the RNAi consortium.
 When you design shRNA vectors on VectorBuilder’s online platform, you will have the option to search for your target genes in our database.
 Upon entering your gene name, you will see detailed information on all shRNAs against your GOI available in our database, including a link to UCSC Genome Browser to view these shRNAs in the context of genomic sequence and all the transcript isoforms.
 Our database ranks all available shRNAs for a target gene in order of their decreasing knockdown scores and recommends testing the top 3 shRNAs with the highest knockdown scores.